tasmota/docs/docs/devices/Luminea-ZX-2844-675.md

 | W | GPIO 0 | PWM4 |
 | PushButton |GPIO 13 | Button1 |

-There is an second version with a green PCB and different pinout:
+There is a second version with a green PCB and different pinout:

 | Function | ESP Pin | Channel |
 | -------- | ----------- | ------- |